-Bonaire’s Maskarada is a 25-year tradition.
+Bonaire’s Maskarada is a 25+ year tradition.

-There is special Maskarada music.
+Special Maskarada music.

 The group dances in rhythm to to the music of Grupo Maskarada, featuring traditional instruments such as “squeeze-boxes,” “chapi,” (a small percussive instrument made from the metal part of a hoe and struck with a metal bar), guitar, and Quarta (a four-stringed instrument).
 The musicians take the lead in guiding the group’s entrances and exits, as well as leading the parades down the streets of Bonaire’s neighborhoods.

 Throughout the day, the identities are kept secret.
 They maintain complete silence and take care not to reveal who they are.
 However, at the end of their final performance, the Maskarada are “unmasked,” allowing everyone to finally see the individuals who dedicated their day to entertaining them.

 For those who miss the festivities on New Year’s Day, there is typically a second opportunity to partake in this unique Bonairean tradition.
 The Maskarada usually performs on the Sunday following New Year’s Day.
 If you find yourself on Bonaire during the New Year’s holidays, be sure to check out the schedule as it varies each year.